Local & Family History News

 The booklet takes readers on a leisurely walk through Angmering's Conservation Area and describes the architecture or building materials of over 60 houses, their history, and some occupants of note or interest who resided in them.
 Pages are illustrated with drawings by Angmering artists Maurice (Bill) Brayley and Terence Kay.
 A map of roads within the Conservation Area is also provided together with a glossary of terms to assist readers.

-The booklet is available to buy at Woodies News, Angmering Framing & Stitches, and Angmering Parish Council Office - price £1.50.
+The free booklet is available from the Angmering Parish Council Office.
 Further details maybe obtained from the author on 01903-771935.

 NRD 09 May 2013

 Vol 5 Part 2: Littlehampton and District"

 Publisher: Published for the Institute for Historical Research by Boydell & Brewer, 2009